Regression Language Models for Code: Experiments

 \subsection{High-Level Programming Languages}

-To begin, in Table \ref{tab:final_cdss_results}, we find that the RLM produces non-trivial Spearman $\rho$ performances across multiple programming languages, with the strongest ($\rho > 0.9$) on APPS Leetcode peak-memory.
-On CodeNet, it performs the best on C++ but also remarkably decently on less common languages such as Lua and Haskell despite using such a small T5Gemma encoder, presumably pretrained minimally on more niche languages.
+In Table \ref{tab:final_cdss_results}, we find that the RLM produces non-trivial Spearman $\rho$ performances across multiple programming languages, with the strongest ($\rho > 0.9$) on APPS Leetcode peak-memory.
+On CodeNet, it performs the best on C++ but also surprisingly well on less common languages such as Lua and Haskell despite using such a small T5Gemma encoder, presumably pretrained minimally on more niche languages.

 In Figure \ref{fig:code_language_scatter}, we visualize $y$-values over different tasks and demonstrate the crucial design choice of our normalization-free $y$-representation, as the model is able to make predictions over a very wide range of scales, from $10^{-2}$ to $10^6$.